eggsacc/Obsidian-sync/Gay porn/Sine approximation/Sine LUT analysis.md

 Calculating 157 sine values using the sine lookup table shows a 42% increase in speed over the default `sin()` function.

-Overall, the `_sin()` function has good precision and produces consistent results with little variations, hence it is a suitable approximation of the sine function.
+Overall, the `_sin()` function is considerably faster, has good precision and produces consistent results, hence it is a suitable approximation of the sine function.